CodeGlassDotIO/Docs/_docs/LicenseTypes/OpenSourceLicense.md

 ---
 # Open-Source License

-The Open source license is a free license available to Open source projects to use the [Pro Edition](../Editions/Pro) of Code Glass for working on a specific open source project.
+The Open source license is a free license available to Open source projects to use the [Pro Edition](../Editions/Pro) of CodeGlass for working on a specific open source project.
 We also want to support Open source projects!

 See the [EULA](#eula) for the legal mumbo jumbo.